||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "I liked the bit where his parents were eaten by a dinosaur," said Jizo.

 Artorius glanced towards them and frowned, perturbed by the fat nurse's gleeful grin.
-Jizo gave him a friendly wave, then with a sudden shriek began to stomp up and down with her arms scrunched high, in a passable imitation of a stalking Tyrannosaurus.
+Jizo gave a friendly wave, then with a sudden shriek began to stomp up and down with her arms scrunched high, acting out a passable imitation of a stalking Tyrannosaurus.

 "Take the sword, boy!"
 Lilith called, catching Artorius' eye.
 "You shall be king!"

-Artorius stood and looked at the sword in the anvil.
-He vaguely recalled that he was meant to be fetching something similar for a sulky teenager pretending to be Kay, but innumerable fame-hungry contestants had shown him that opportunities had to be seized by whoever got there first.
+Artorius rose to his feet and stared at the sword in the anvil.
+He was meant to be fetching something similar for a sulky teenager pretending to be Kay, but innumerable fame-hungry contestants had shown him that opportunities had to be seized by whoever got there first.
 A secondary consideration was that his chances of receiving any sort of gift this Christmas were diminishing fast.
-Intrigued by Lilith's words, he grasped the sword's hilt firmly in both hands and pulled.
+Bewitched by Lilith's words, he grasped the sword's hilt in both hands and pulled.
 The blade remained stuck.

 "You!" yelled an angry voice.
 "Get away from there!"